 Trinity Awards Sports Scholarships to 22 Students

 Commenting on the Sports Scholarship Programme, Development Manager at Trinity’s Department of Sport, Cathy Gallagher, said: “The profile of this year’s Sports Scholarship recipients reflects the immense sporting talent within the College.
 It evidences very clearly the opportunity available to students to pursue sporting aspirations alongside the attainment of a top-class academic qualification.
 Sport will feature prominently during 2012 at local, national and international levels.
-The 22 Trinity Sports Scholarship students will have a role to play therein and it is with much anticipation that we will follow their sporting journeys.”
+The 22 Trinity Sports Scholarship students will have a role to play at all those levels and it is with much anticipation that we will follow their sporting journeys.”

 Each year sports scholars play a key role for Trinity clubs at both league and intervarsity level.
-This year a number of Sports scholars will challenge for the honour of Olympic representation in London 2012.
+This year a number of Sports scholars will compete for the honour of Olympic representation in London 2012.
 The recipients, who are heavily involved in games at national and international level as well as county and provincial levels, transfer the benefit of that high level experience back to their associated clubs at Trinity.
-Recipients of the 2011/ 12 Trinity Sports Scholarship included cricketer George Dockrell, a first year student at the School of Natural Sciences,.
+Recipients of the 2011/ 12 Trinity Sports Scholarship included cricketer George Dockrell, a first year student at the School of Natural Sciences.
 George represented Ireland in the ICC T20 World Cup in India 2011.
 He is Captain of the Ireland U19’s team who were ICC World Cup Qualifiers and has also represented Ireland in the 2011 Hong Kong Sixes Tournament.

 Natalya Coyle, a second year Business, Economics and Social Sciences (BESS) student, received a scholarship for her achievements and potential in the sport of Modern Pentathlon.
 Currently ranked 10th in the Junior World Rankings and 43rd in the Senior World Rankings, Natalya has been the Tetrathlon Intervarsity Champion since 2009.
 Natalya competed in the World Cup Series 2011 where she came 21st in American and 25th in China.
 She hopes to compete at the London 2012 Olympics after finishing 20th at the Olympic test event earlier this year.